xaverric/commander/readme.md

   ]
 }
 ```
+### -o --output [string]
+Path specifying location for the output generated during the run command.
+Each command call is represented with the *.dtoIn.json and *.dtoOut.json

 ### -c, --config [string]
 Custom configuration file path.
 By default, the configuration is being read from $HOME/.commander/config/cfg.json).
 In case the custom file path is not provided, and default configuration also does not exists, the tool will use only the arguments provided from command line.